ANR-COMPASS/compass-old/manual.md

 ## 4. Scripting with COMPASS

 This section aims to provide some tips for writing your own script.
-We higly recommend to create your own class that inherits from the Simulator class for obvious convenience reasons.
+We higly recommend to create your own class that inherits from the CompassSupervisor or GenericSupervisor class for obvious convenience reasons.
+If you want to use components that are not using COMPASS modules, you will also have to write it.
 Once you have created your own class, just write a python script that will use it properly, eventually inside a custom Supervisor class for easier usage.
 ### 1. Inheritance

 If you don't know anything about inheritance with python, you can find information in the [Python documentation](https://docs.python.org/3/tutorial/classes.html#inheritance).

-We recommend to not overwrite the `init_sim`, `load_from_file` and `force_context` functions in your class, unless you really know what you are doing.
-The interesting function the overwrite are `next` and eventually `loop`.
+Once you have written your own supervisor that instantiate eventually your own components and optimizers, the interesting functions to overwrite are `next` and eventually `loop`.

 The `next` function defines what happen during an iteration.
 You can basically rewrite this function if you want a specific behaviour for your loop.